-The cozy sweater weather, pumpkin spice lattes, and colorful leaves that fall brings make it just a little bit easier to welcome the transition to colder temperatures.
-There’s no better way to experience fall foliage than a day drive or hike in Western New York.
+The cozy sweater weather, pumpkin spice lattes, and colorful leaves that fall brings makes it just a little bit easier to welcome the transition to colder temperatures.
+Let’s face it- There’s no better way to experience fall foliage than a day drive or hike in Western New York.
 The autumn leaves aren’t wasting any time so neither should you!
-Here’s where you can experience peak fall colors at some of our favorite spots in WNY by foot or car.
+Here’s where you can experience peak fall colors at some of our favorite local spots in WNY by foot or car.

 Pro tip: If you are looking for the perfect time to plan your fall foliage sight-seeing, check out this map from I Love NY for the latest predictions and peak viewing times.

-The hiking trails at Artpark offer some incredible views (and photo ops) of the woodlands surrounding the amphitheater and leading to the Niagara River gorge.
+The hiking trails at Artpark offer some incredible views (and photo ops) of the woodland area surrounding the amphitheater and leading to the Niagara River gorge.
 Witness some of WNY’s most vibrant changing leaves on an afternoon autumn stroll.
-Along the way, check out some “art in the park” installations!

 Experience all of the fall colors at Chestnut Ridge Park, where you can get a panoramic view of trees on trees on trees.
 Hit the roadways or trails to take in the brisk autumn air and scenery.
 Invite your furry friends to tag along, too!

-*Full disclosure:* If you’re looking for a challenge, this hike along the gorge down to the Devil’s Hole Rapids involves stairs… like, a lot of them.
-BUT, the views make it totally worth it- especially in the fall months.
-Catch the changing leaves, which beautifully complement the Niagara River’s aqua blue water and sprinkle the stone staircase.
+If you’re looking for a challenge, this hike along the gorge down to the Devil’s Hole Rapids involves several stairs, but the views make it totally worth it- especially during the fall months.
+Catch the changing leaves, which beautifully complement Niagara River’s aqua blue water and sprinkle the stone staircase.

-A drive through the quaint village of Ellicottville, just an hour from Buffalo, will have you catching allll of the fall vibes this season.
+A drive through the quaint village of Ellicottville, just an hour from Buffalo, will have you catching all of the fall vibes this season.
 Ellicottville’s rolling hills and peaks give off some of the most vibrant reds, oranges and golds in the fall months.
-Get up a full-emersion experience on a ski lift or mountain coaster ride!
+A full-immersion experience is completed on a ski lift or mountain coaster ride!

 Head to the Erie Canal’s edge in Lockport this fall for a scenic walk or bike ride along the water, lined by a colorful forest of trees on both sides.
 We suggest starting in the city near the locks and then heading to the outskirts to take in all of the dramatically changing colors along the way.

 Boozy fall foliage experience?
 Count us in.
-Wander through Spring Lake Winery’s vineyard and nature trails after sipping a glass of wine to see its gorgeous color-changing trees surrounding the property’s 8-acre lake.
+Wander through Spring Lake Wineries vineyard and nature trails after sipping a glass of wine to see its gorgeous color-changing trees surrounding the property’s 8-acre lake.